Best Online Master’s Programs in Data Science for 2024

 Learn what you need to know about finding, qualifying for, and paying for the nation’s best online data science master’s degree programs.

-If you work with data in your career and want to take the skills you’ve learned to greater heights, consider an online master’s in data science.
-Getting a master’s in data science doesn’t mean having to upend your life, either.
-Learning online has made it easier and more affordable than ever to earn a graduate degree while also devoting time to your job and family.
+Contrary to popular belief, graduating with a master’s in data science doesn’t mean you have to upend your life.
+Online learning has made it easier and more affordable than ever to earn a graduate degree while also devoting time to your job and family.
 Many accredited, top-level universities now offer online master’s degrees in data science that match or exceed their on-campus programs.
 Use the following guide to find the best schools, peek inside top programs, and learn what it takes to transition from the classroom to a successful career.

 2024’s Top Online Data Science Master’s Programs